Marland Yarde: Club career

 Marland returned to London Irish from being on loan to London Welsh, ready for the 2010 season.
-In his debut season, Marland made one appearance for Irish, against Sale Sharks, He started at wing and in his debut match he scored a try.
+In his debut season, Marland made one appearance for the Irish, against Sale Sharks, He started at wing and in his debut match he scored a try.
 This wasn't enough to force his way through to the main team.
 The following season was an improvement, where he appeared for Irish a further 9 times, but his only tries came in the 52-point demolition of Gloucester, when he came on as a replacement to score two tries.

-In January 2014 he signed a two-year contract to join Harlequins for the 2014–15 season.
+In January 2014, he signed a two-year contract to join Harlequins for the 2014–15 season.
 He finished his spell at Irish on a high note, scoring 20 points in his final two games including a hat trick against Gloucester Rugby.

 In late October 2017, Harlequins Director of Rugby reported that Yarde missed three training sessions and was probably going to join another club.
 On 1 November 2017, it was announced that Yarde would join Sale Sharks.
 After Yarde's departure from Harlequins former teammate Chris Robshaw stated that "I am disappointed in him.
 Marland has unfortunately run out of lives and for us as a club we are going to be in a better place now."

-In September 2022 Yarde posted a statement on social media confirming that he had been arrested in January of that year but that he had subsequently been released without charge.
+In September 2022, Yarde posted a statement on social media confirming that he had been arrested in January of that year but that he had subsequently been released without charge.
 Sale Sharks director of rugby Alex Sanderson later confirmed that he had left the club via mutual consent prior to the 2021-22 Premiership Rugby season.

 Yarde was named as part of the Barbarians squad which would play Harlequins on the 17 November 2022.
 Harlequins beat the Barbarians 73-28.

-On 24 December 2022 Top 14 side Bayonne announced that Yarde had signed for the club until the end of the 2022/23 season.
+On 24 December 2022, Top 14 side Bayonne announced that Yarde had signed for the club until the end of the 2022/23 season.